Gamasia Collective website migrated to the gitbook format. Modern much.

 Level Up KL was really one of the first and largest game conference in Malaysia, hosted every Q4 since 2015.
 The massive crowd was full of potential talents!

 What I can see was that developers are out there.
 Some moved on and some stayed.
 Its tough, but the good news is there is a rise of younger generations being involved in game making.

 The conference was great, although my favourite part was the game jam competition.
 If only, the theme wasn't heavily influenced by the sponsors.

 We were officially launched and announced the Gamasia Collective Shine (GCS) programme to the public.

 I learned the hard way.
 Promising a 6 months long programme to building games isn't viable.
 It took a toll on me and I had to pickup and move on.
 Many were disappointed.
 What a lackluster, so much for a launch!

 I can't thank enough the people at @CAT who sponsored the venue and opened up their co-working spaces for the event.
 Did I mentioned they also provided meals?

 Later many in house game development projects which never released was scraped entirely.
 Here are the things we learned:

-Technology changes rapidly and can fail you.
+Technology changes rapidly.
 Thanks, Parse!